 Here is a top I made for my just turned 7 son, inspired by a wonderful book on stitched shibori (see more below).
-From the many projects in the book I decided to make a stitched shibori flower to use as a center piece decoration.
+From the many projects in the book, I decided to make a stitched shibori flower to use as a centre piece decoration.

 While experimenting with scrap fabric I fell in love with the process of stitching, dyeing, opening the stitches and marvelling at the transformation that has taken place.

 All you need to make a shibori flower is strong nylon coated thread, a fabric marker and fabric dye.

 First, draw a circle in the size you want your flower to be.
 Fold the fabric in half, making sure the fold goes through the middle of the flower.

 Now take your thread double and knot it twice at the end.
 Stitch along the outline you just marked.
 Stitch more lines underneath.